Chemicals Used in Soap Making

 • Antibacterial Soap

-Antibacterial soap is formulated with active antimicrobial ingredients like triclosan, benzalkonium chloride, or alcohol.
-These ingredients specifically target and remove bacteria from various surfaces.
+Antibacterial soap is formulated with active antimicrobial chemical compounds like triclosan, benzalkonium chloride, or alcohol.
+These chemicals specifically target and remove bacteria from various surfaces.
 Widely utilized across industries, antibacterial soaps are found in products such as hand soaps, body washes, and other cleansing agents intended to eliminate harmful bacteria.

 • Liquid Soap